holon-platform/holon-core/README.md

 See the module [documentation](https://holon-platform.com/docs/current/reference/holon-core.html) for details.

+Just like any other platform module, this artifact is part of the [Holon Platform](https://holon-platform.com) ecosystem, but can be also used as a _stand-alone_ library.

+See the [platform documentation](https://holon-platform.com/docs/current/reference) for further details.

 ## Code structure

 See [Holon Platform code structure and conventions](https://github.com/holon-platform/platform/blob/master/CODING.md) to learn about the _"real Java API"_ philosophy with which the project codebase is developed and organized.